 Cut Down on Water Costs

 You can collect rainwater to cut down on your water costs.
-You can collect it in a regular barrel, nothing special, and just use it to water your garden and flowers.
+Just collect it in a regular barrel, nothing special, and use it to water your garden and flowers.

 Plant Things that Come Back Year after Year